romanvm/kodi.simple-requests/Readme.md

 * File upload.
 * Persistent Session objects.
 Since Python's built-in **urllib.request** does not support keep-alive connections, persistent sessions do not make much sense in this case.
+* Streaming requests and responses. simple-requests is not suitable for sending and receiving large volumes of data.

 With the limitations listed above it can serve as a drop-in replacement for **requests**.